-We expect that quarterly and annual operating results will fluctuate for the foreseeable future due to several factors including the timing and extent of research and development efforts and the outcome and extent of clinical trial activities.
-Our limited operating history makes accurate prediction of future operating results difficult or impossible.
+We expect to make quarterly and annual operating losses for the foreseeable future due to several factors including the timing and extent of research and development efforts, particularly with expected increases in expenses relating to OVATURE and the planned clinical trials of triphendiol.
+The extent and possible outcomes of current and future clinical trial activities makes accurate prediction of future operating results difficult or impossible.